February 9, 2026 | 11 min read

 3. Length of Credit History — 15% of Your Score

 Credit scoring models reward longevity.
 A longer credit history provides more data about your borrowing patterns and demonstrates sustained responsible behavior over time.
+What gets evaluated: the age of your oldest credit account, the average age of all your accounts combined, and how long specific types of accounts have been open.

 Common mistake: Closing old credit cards, especially your oldest one, can shorten your credit history and hurt your score.
 Even if you’re not actively using an old card, keeping it open (assuming it has no annual fee) preserves that history and helps your average account age.